How to Convert a V8 Engine into an Air Compressor

 Step 2 – Disable Fuel Intake on Compression Side

 Shut off the carburetor to prevent fuel from flowing into one side of the engine block.
 Pumping compressed air containing fuel vapors could be dangerous.
 However, these cylinders still need to be able to suck in air.
-Place weak valve springs on this side’s pistons so that they act as reed valves.
+Place weak valve springs on this side’s valves so that they act as reed valves.

 Step 3 – Disable Exhaust Valves